logo

 Consider adopting a cat of the opposite sex to your existing cat, this will avoid same sex rivalry and associated problems.

-For a number of reasons all your cats MUST be spayed/neutered.
+For a number of obvious reasons all your cats MUST be spayed/neutered.

 If possible arrange to bath your new kitten at a friends house before you take it home, this will neutralize kitty's odor,